-For better or worse, the secret is out about Nafplio, one of Greece’s prettiest and most romantic towns.
-It occupies a knockout location – on a small port beneath the towering Palamidi fortress – and is graced with attractive narrow streets, elegant Venetian houses, neoclassical mansions and interesting museums.
-Both overseas visitors and weekending Athenians flock to this lively, upwardly mobile place.
-It’s full of quayside cafes, posh boutiques and many comfortable hotels and guesthouses (but it does get somewhat overcrowded in high season and holidays).
+Nafplio is one of Greece’s prettiest and most romantic towns.
+It occupies a knockout waterside location beneath the towering Palamidi fortress, and is graced with attractive narrow streets, elegant Venetian houses, neoclassical mansions and interesting museums.
+It’s also chock-full of tavernas, posh boutiques and comfortable hotels and guesthouses.
+Because it's a popular destination for locals from Athens, it fills up on weekends and gets overcrowded in high season.

-The town, 12km southeast of Argos on the Argolic Gulf, was the first capital of Greece after Independence (between 1833 and 1834) and has been a major port since the Bronze Age.
-So strategic was its position that it had three fortresses – the massive principal fortress of Palamidi, the smaller Akronafplia and the diminutive Bourtzi on an islet west of the old town.
+Nafplio was the first capital of Greece after Independence (between 1833 and 1834) and has been a major port since the Bronze Age.
+So strategic was its position on the Argolic Gulf that it had three fortresses: the massive principal fortress of Palamidi, the smaller Akronafplia, and the diminutive Bourtzi on an islet west of the old town.

-With good bus connections and services, the town is an ideal base from which to explore many nearby ancient sites.
+The town, though quite touristy, is still a charming and ideal base from which to explore many nearby ancient sites.